 A Solid Foundation For Your Future

-A profession idea describes your company, its job, and what distinguishes it from your competitors.
+A business plan describes your company, its job, and what distinguishes it from your competitors.
 It describes your products or services and your target demographic(s).
-A profession idea should also address funding, projected growth and profits, and how your company will be marketed.
+A solid business strategy should also address funding, projected growth and profits, and how your company will be marketed.

 With years of experience as business lawyer, Lori Sandman can help you avoid some of the mistakes often made when a professional arrangement is developed.
 Optimism is good, but a professional arrangement should be based on the hard facts and market realities that potential investors must consider.
 Additionally, a comprehensive plan must not fail to address possible risks that could lead to lawsuits and litigation in the future.•

 To a great extent, commerce runs on contracts.
 In a business-to-business (B2B) agreement, a contract is simply a legally enforceable assurance that both sides will meet the terms of the agreement.
 If Company A fails to meet its contractual responsibility to Company B, Company B can ask a court to compel Company A to meet that responsibility or face legal consequences.